reserve-protocol/reserve-index-dtf/README.md

 - `{tok}` OR `{share}` OR `{reward}`: token balances
 - `D27`: 1e27
 - `D18`: 1e18
-- `D18{tok}`: a ratio of two token balances with 18 decimals of added precision
 - `D18{1}`: a percentage value with 18 decimals of added precision
 - `D18{tok1/tok2}`: a ratio of two token balances with 18 decimals of added precision
 - `{s}`: seconds